magicmq/pyspigot-documentation/docs/managers/usage.md

 ### Import managers via the `pyspigot.py` helper library

-As of version 0.5.0, PySpigot ships with a `pyspigot.py` helper module, which is automatically placed into the `python-libs` folder when the plugin is initialized.
-This module contains several functions to allow for access to all managers.
+PySpigot ships with a `pyspigot.py` helper module, which is included in the PySpigot JAR file.
+This module contains several helper functions that makes it easier to access all the managers.

 ``` py linenums="1"
 import pyspigot as ps